apptentive/apptentive-titanium/README.md

 ##User info

-You can pre-load Apptentive with information about the user, which makes the Message Center experience easier:
+You can pre-load Apptentive with information about the user, which makes their Message Center experience easier:

     apptentiveModule.setInitialUserName("Peter");
 	apptentiveModule.setInitialUserEmailAddress("peter@example.com");

-You can also store arbitrary information about the user, which is then visible when you talk to them via Apptentive.com
+You can also store arbitrary information about the user, which is then visible in your Message Center.

     apptentiveModule.addCustomDataWithKey("data", "key");
     apptentiveModule.addCustomDataWithKey("Seattle", "city");